IanYangChina/pybullet_multigoal_gym/README.md

 2020.12.26 --- Add hierarchical environments for a pick and place task, with image observation and goal supported.
 See the above example.

-2020.12.28 --- Add image observation to non-hierarchical environments
+2020.12.28 --- Add image observation to non-hierarchical environments.

-2021.01.14 --- Add parallel jaw gripper
+2021.01.14 --- Add parallel jaw gripper.

+2021.03.08 --- Add a make_env(...) method to replace the pre-registration codes.

+2021.03.09 --- Add multi-block stacking and re-arranging tasks